 The Indianapolis Symphonic Choir is always looking for singers to join in the singing.
 If you already have experience singing and wish to join the premier choral organization, we would like to hear from you!

-The next round of auditions for the 2016/2017 season will be held in January, 2017.
-Each season is full of monumental performances and special events – something for everyone – and the 80th Anniversary Season opens with the Indianapolis Symphonic Choir’s first performance at the acclaimed Carnegie Hall in nearly 40 years.
+The next round of auditions for the 2017/2018 season will be held in July, 2017.
+Each season is full of monumental performances and special events – something for everyone – and the 81st season includes a concert tour to The Kennedy Center in Washington, D.C., for the first time in nearly 40 years.

 The Choir is made up of more than 200 auditioned singers who rehearse Tuesday evenings during the autumn, winter, and spring seasons with performances scattered throughout.

 For your planning purposes, the audition consists of two parts.
 First, you are asked to prepare a solo of your choosing (preferably in a foreign language) which will be sung for Artistic Director Eric Stark.
 More than likely, only an excerpt of the whole piece will be selected due to time restrictions.
 The goal of this is to showcase your voice and your musical talent.
 An accompanist is provided; please supply an extra copy of the music for the accompanist.
 Also, you will be asked to sing an excerpt from Handel’s Messiah, “For Unto Us a Child is Born” which is available on this web page.
 Note: Prepare the appropriate excerpt for your given voice part.

 Key areas of interest this year include vocal blending/balance and the ability to control/manage vibrato.
 Singers may be requested to sing portions of the audition material in a straight tone.